mideind/GreynirEngine/doc/reference.rst

     .. py:attribute:: deep_tree

-        Returns the best (highest-scoring) parse tree for the sentence, in a *detailed form* corresponding directly to Reynir's context-free grammar for Icelandic.
+        Returns the best (highest-scoring) parse tree for the sentence, in a *detailed form* corresponding directly to Greynir's context-free grammar for Icelandic.

         If the sentence has not yet been parsed, or no parse tree was found